Climate Solutions & Equity Grant

 Previous Grant Recipients

 Athens Land Trust, Georgia Conservation Voters Education Fund, Georgia Organics, Gwinnett Housing Corporation, and Truly Living Well Center for Natural Urban Agriculture are the 2023-2024 recipients of the new Drawdown Georgia Climate Solutions & Equity Grant.

-Grantees each received two-year grants of $100,000 per year to support efforts that advance climate solutions and prioritize equity in Georgia.
+Grantees each received two-year grants of $100,000 per year to support efforts in 2023 & 2024 that advance climate solutions and prioritize equity in Georgia.
 This includes a focus on: Composting, Conservation Agriculture, Energy Efficiency Improvements, Food Waste Reduction, Large-Scale Solar, and Rooftop Solar.